WorldSellerGame/world-seller/MODDING.md

 ### Themes

 Themes must use CSS, and should encapsulate their variables and other global changes under the global theme class.
+The theme `value` should be in one of the CSS files, as `theme-${value}`.
 See the Hackerman theme for an example.

 ### Sound Effects